International Sleep Products Association

 The International Sleep Products Association (ISPA) is a trade association based in Alexandria, Virginia, United States.
 ISPA members are global mattress manufacturers and suppliers and the association works to lead and advance the interests of the sleep products industry on a range of commercial, health, safety and environmental issues, including legislative lobbying at the state and federal level.

-ISPA is The Voice of the Mattress Industry®.

 History

 Founded as the National Association of Mattress Manufacturers in 1915, the organization renamed itself two years later as the National Association of Bedding Manufacturers.
 Its goal was to create state tagging laws (see law label) and address the health sanitation issues affecting consumers.
 The association's name was changed to the International Sleep Products Association (ISPA) in 1987 to reflect acceptance of international members.
 ISPA publishes the Manual of Labeling Laws annually along with several other industry data reports.

 Support and services

 The association's products and services to members and non-members include: